Jewellery and Metals

 - Full gemmology equipment and instruments

-- Enamelling and PMC programmable kilns
+- Enameling and PMC programmable kilns

 - Small object photography systems

-- Individual studio benches for third and fourth-year students
+- Individual studio benches for third- and fourth-year students